Do You Believe?

 So he called them there and then, they jumped at the chance to talk, we made an appointment for an hour’s time.

-I also asked him about Sharon’s flat, pointing to it on the wall (it’s up for sale again) and asking what condition it was in.
+I also asked him about Susan’s flat, pointing to it on the wall (it’s up for sale again) and asking what condition it was in.

 ‘Awful, we could only take one photo, it was like a bad hoarder sort of thing and it had to be gutted after they left and refitted’